newrelic-experimental/newrelic-agent-operator/demo/README.md

 ## Create custom resource

-The custom resources referenced below use slightly different container images based on CPU architecture.
+The custom resources referenced below may require different container images based on your CPU architecture for local testing.
+Use the appropriate file based on your test system.

 ### arm64
 ```